 The opioid epidemic was just declared a national emergency by the United States government.

-A declaration of this nature should be monumental for the future for the epidemic.
 However, for the most part, this announcement hasn’t brought about any actual changes made in policies.

 But placing blame on drug users ignores one important fact; addicts do not choose to be addicts.